gblkev/three-layer-architecture/README.md

    - Consumption of a Kafka queue
    - Exposition of a JMX resource

+The 3-layer architecture should not get mixed up with the 3-tier architecture.
+A layer is a division of a given application (so inside a unique JVM).
+A tier is a division of a system into several applications.
+Example of a 2-tier architecture: a frontend app (tier 1) running on a server A, communicating with a backend API (tier 2) running on a server B.
+In other words, a n-tier architecture happens at a higher level of architecture than a n-layer architecture.

 ### Architecture
 **parent**
 It's the Bill Of Materials (BOM) of the application.
 Any version of a library or a plugin used in this project must be defined in it.